University of Colorado Boulder

 DSF wants you to succeed as you pursue your education, and in partnership with the University of Colorado Boulder DSF Scholars are provided with additional support on campus to help you be successful.
 DSF Scholars must meet certain Student Success Requirements to maintain scholarship eligibility.

-Click on the button below to download a PDF of the Student Success Requirements at CU Boulder for 2017-2018, plus details on reaching your campus contact.
+Click on the button below to download a PDF of the Student Success Requirements at CU Boulder, plus details on reaching your campus contact.

 Student Support Programs